enleneennugy/scripts_dump/README.md

 	test/

 ```
+- grab_markers_from_multifastafasta_into_makers_matrices
-- Build loci specific matrices from several multi-fasta files that belong to different individuals.
+	Build loci specific matrices from several multi-fasta files that belong to different individuals.
  ```
 	For several individuals, you map the targeted loci, you get a multifasta file per individual with the targeted loci.
 The script will make matrices per targeted loci.
 	From a multifasta per individual to a multifasta per targeted loci.